bigskysoftware/htmx/www/attributes/kt-params.md

 ### Notes

+* `kt-params` is inherited and can be placed on a parent element
 * The default value for all `GET`'s is `none`, to avoid polluting URLs
 * All other requests default to `*`